 NOTE: We do not recommend leaving the shoreline plugged in continuously during storage periods because the batteries can lose electrolytic fluids and become damaged from continuous charging without periodic use.
 We recommend following regular battery inspection and maintenance, especially in cold weather.
-See "Battery Storage & Maintenance" at the end of this section.
+See "Battery Care" at the end of this section for additional information.